RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

-## Lab1 - Creating High-performing Cache Services
+## Lab1 - Creating High-performing Cacheable Service

 In this lab, we'll develop 5 microservices into the cloud-native appliation architecture.
 These cloud-native applications will have transactions with multiple datasources such as `PostgreSQL` and `MongoDB`.
 Especially, we will learn how to configure datasources easily using